Rotraud Hansmann: Career

 Born in Graz, Hansmann studied voice at the Graz Conservatory, also the piano, violin and guitar.
-She studied further in Amsterdam.
-She made her debut in 1960 at the Graz Opera as a Boy in Mozart's Die Zauberflöte.
+She studied further in Amsterdam with Paula Salomon-Lindberg.
+She made her debut in 1958 at the Graz Opera as the 2nd Boy in Mozart's Die Zauberflöte.
 In 1964 she joined the Deutsche Oper am Rhein.

 Hansmann recorded Monteverdi's Vespro della Beata Vergine with the Monteverdi-Chor, conducted by Jürgen Jürgens.
 She also recorded Bach cantatas, sacred music by Mozart and Mendelssohn's Lobgesang.
 She appeared as one of the Flower Maidens in Georg Solti's 1972 recording of Parsifal, with René Kollo in the title role.

 Hansmann was a singer in recordings by Nikolaus Harnoncourt, pioneering historically informed performances.
 She appeared in Monteverdi's operas, as La Musica and Euridice in L'Orfeo, alongside Lajos Kozma as Orfeo.
 A reviewer noted: "Rotraud Hansmann as Euridice sings beautifully with crisp diction and much attention to inflection."
 She performed the parts of Amore and Minerva in Il ritorno d'Ulisse in patria, with Sven-Olof Eliasson in the title role, and as Virtù and Drusilla in L'incoronazione di Poppea, alongside Helen Donath as Poppea, Elisabeth Söderström as Nerone, Cathy Berberian as Ottavia and Paul Esswood as Ottone.
 In 1968 Hansmann recorded the first soprano part of Bach's Mass in B minor.

 Hansmann was a professor of voice at the University of Music and Performing Arts, Vienna, teaching singers such as Theresa Grabner, Yasushi Hirano and Jan Petryka.